 The EPRA BC Program accepts all of the items listed on the what can I recycle page.

 9. Isn’t it important to reuse before recycling?

 Absolutely.
-EPRA British Columbia’s program is designed to manage unwanted electronic products that have exhausted their reuse potential.
-If your electronic items are not at the end of their useful life, you are encouraged to donate them to family members, friends or local charities.
+The EPRA British Columbia program is designed to manage unwanted electronic products that have exhausted their reuse potential.
+If your electronic items are not at the end of their useful life, you are encouraged to explore reuse opportunities including donating them to family members, friends or authorized Reuse Organizations.